 Financial instruments that potentially subject us to concentrations of credit risk are primarily cash, cash equivalents, restricted cash, short-term investments, and accounts receivable.
 The primary focus of our investment strategy is to preserve capital and meet liquidity requirements.
 We maintain our cash accounts with financial institutions where, at times, deposits exceed federal insurance limits.
 We invest our excess cash in highly rated money market funds in U.S. government trading securities.
 We extend credit to customers in the normal course of business.
 We perform credit analysis and monitor the financials of our customers to reduce credit risk.
 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 We record an allowance for doubtful accounts relating to certain trade accounts receivable.
-The allowance were based on various factors, including the review of credit profiles of our customers, contractual terms and conditions, current economic trends and historical customer payment experience.
+The allowance is based on various factors, including the review of credit profiles of our customers, contractual terms and conditions, current economic trends and historical customer payment experience.

-As of and for the fiscal years ended January 31, 2016 and 2017 and the three months ended April 30, 2017 (unaudited), no customer represented 10% or more of net accounts receivable or revenue.
+As of and for the fiscal years ended January 31, 2016 and 2017 and as of July 31, 2017 and for the six months ended July 31, 2017 (unaudited), no customer represented 10% or more of net accounts receivable or revenue.